How to treat Neck Pain

 Your neck is the most vulnerable part of your spine.
-It supports your 10-12lb head, permits head movement and acts a gateway between the brain and all of the spinal nerves that serve to function your whole body.
+It supports your 10-12lb head, permits head movement and acts a gateway between the brain and all of the spinal nerves.
+These serve to function your whole body.

 Many everyday things can cause neck pain such as watching television, using a computer, stress, reading a book or falling asleep in a chair.
 The temporary pain can resolve on its own especially when the offending activity is discontinued.
 When the pain does not go away a more serious problem may be indicated.